Hot or cold after back pain? (physiotherapy response)

 • The elderly

 Let me tell you one horrible story related to the use of ice cream.
-An elderly woman had sprained her ankle, then phoned her physiotherapist (physiotherapist) for advice.
+An elderly woman had sprained her ankle and then called her physiotherapist (physiotherapist) for advice.
 Here are the exact words used by the therapist:

-"Put your foot in freezing water until we see each other."
+“Put your foot in ice water until we see each other.” »

 Guess what ?
 The patient prepared a tub of cold water, added several ice cubes to it, then put his foot in it…all night long!